Family Speaks Out as Turlock Police Search for Suspect in Teen’s Murder

-TURLOCK — “Bubba” or Richard Short III was shot Monday evening in front of a Turlock house on Mitchell Avenue.
+TURLOCK -- Richard Short III was shot Monday evening in front of a Turlock house on Mitchell Avenue.

 "I just kept praying, 'It's not real, it's not real,'" said his aunt, Tiffany Gonzalez.